percona/percona-backup-mongodb/doc/source/initial-setup.rst

    ...
    ...

-If you started pbm-agent manually see the file you redirected stdout and stderr to.
+If you started pbm-agent manually, see the file you redirected stdout and stderr to.

 When a message *"pbm agent is listening for the commands"* is printed to the
-|pbm-agent| log file it confirms it connected to its mongod successfully.
+|pbm-agent| log file, it confirms that it has connected to its ``mongod`` node successfully.

 .. include:: .res/replace.txt